RittmanMead/md_to_conf/README.md

 ## Setup

-To use it, set your username/password as environment variables:
+To use it, set your username/password as environment variables (eg add to your ~/.profile):

 	export CONFLUENCE_USERNAME='Fred.Flinstone'
 	export CONFLUENCE_PASSWORD='abc123'